oleg131/travelmap/README.md

 This is basically a Google Map that fills the entire browser window.
 It's populated with custom markers that are stored in your SQL database.

 ## Installation
-Navigate to `install.php` and fill out your credentials.
+Change your MySQL database credentials in `phpsqlajax_dbinfo.php`, then navigate to `install.php` to create the tables.

 ## Administration
 Navigate to `add.html` to add markers.
 This will add the match that is closest to your query.
 Most queries will yield the correct place, like typing "London" will match "London, UK"; for otherwise you'll have to be more specific, like "Moscow, IA".